Yamahluvs2Code/Library/README.md

  information of the clients and books.
 The program then enters into a switch statement which contains 8 cases that cover each of the choices.
 The program utillizes OOP (Object Orientated Programming) in order to create arraylists for each of the objects livre (book) and client.
-By manipulating these arraylists in each of the switch cases the program mimics a library's database.
+By manipulating these arraylists in each of the switch cases the program simulates a library's database.